-■ FUEL PRIMER

-Before starting a cold engine (if it has not been started in more than two weeks), you must press this switch for approximately 5 seconds to bring fuel from the tank to the carburetor.
-This rocker type switch springs back into its original position when you release it.
+- Fuel Pump Primer: Before starting a cold engine (it has not been started in more than two weeks), you must press this switch to bring fuel from the tank to the fuel pump.
+This rocker type switch springs back into its original position when you release it. - Start/Stop Switch: To crank and start the engine, hold this switch at its START position.

-START/STOP SWITCH

-To crank and start the engine, hold this switch at its START position.
 Release the switch when the engine starts.
-To stop an operating engine, press and hold the switch in its STOP position until the engine shuts off.
-The switch center position is the RUN position.
+To stop an operating engine, place the switch in its STOP position.
+The switch center position is the RUN position. - 15 amp Fuse: Protects the engine DC control circuit against electrical overload.

-■ FUSE

-Protects the engine DC control circuit against electrical overload.
 If the fuse element has melted open due to overloading, the engine cannot be cranked.
-If you must replace it, use only an identical replacement fuse.

-MAIN BREAKER

-Protects generators AC output circuit against overload and provides a method of turning OFF the generators 120/240 volts AC output to vehicle circuits.
-The NP-50G has one 20 amp breaker and one 30 amp breaker.
+If you must replace it, use only an identical 15 amp replacement fuse. - Line Breakers: Protects generator's AC output circuit against overload, i.e., prevents unit from exceeding wattage/amperage capacity.
+NP-50G has one 20 amp breaker and one 30 amp breaker.

-NOTE: If the Series NP-50G has been reconnected for dual voltage AC output (120/240 volts), you can install line breakers having an amperage rating that is different than stated above.
+NOTE: If your "Q" Series generator has been reconnected for dual voltage AC output (120/240 volts), you can install line breakers having an amperage rating that is different than stated above.
 The replacement line breakers consist of two separate breakers with a connecting piece between the breaker handles (so that both breakers will operate at the same time).
 If the unit is reconnected for dual voltage, it is no longer RVIA listed.